Professional team working on laptops in modern workspace

 The move is simple: apply when things are good.
 Open that line of credit in your strongest quarter.
 Get pre-approved for equipment financing before you find the machine.
 Build relationships with lenders when you don't need the money so they're there when you do.

 I tell every contractor the same thing — funding is a tool, not a last resort.
 The contractors who grow fastest are the ones who use it proactively to take on bigger jobs, not reactively to survive bad months.
+The same principle applies in completely different industries — restaurant equipment financing works the exact same way for owners gearing up before their busy season.

 Frequently Asked Questions